 “The species is in crisis,” said Lysiak, whose research is focused on marine ecology.

-There are only 411 North Atlantic right whales in U.S. and Canadian waters, and researchers have documented 28 deaths in just the last three years, according to Lysiak.
+There are only 411 North Atlantic right whales in U.S. and Canadian waters, according to the North Atlantic right whale catalog, maintained by the New England Aquarium, and researchers have documented 28 deaths in just the past three years, according to Lysiak.

 “That is not sustainable,” she said.
 “Birth rates have also been low in recent years.
 The whales are not replacing themselves fast enough to survive.
 For such an endangered species, every birth and death is significant if we want them on the road to recovery.”